bmcgaughey1/FUSIONdistro/README.md

 that can be unzipped into any folder.
 This option is useful on some systems where administrators prevent installation of new software packages.

+To install FUSION, click one of the files mentioned in the previous paragraph.
+This should present you with a message that GitHub can't show you files this large.
+Click the download icon at the upper right part of the screen and save the file to your local computer.
+Then either run the installer (fusionlatest.exe) or unzip the archive (fusionlatest.zip) to install FUSION.

 General information regarding FUSION is available [here](http://forsys.sefs.uw.edu/fusion/fusion_overview.html).

 Example data for use with FUSION is available [here](http://forsys.sefs.uw.edu/fusion/fusionlatest.html).